blinkupsdk/docs/README.md

 bLinkpoints are points of interest at an event.
 These are set by you and are consumed in to the app by a JSON file which describes the point, positions it on a map image, and includes a URL to an image which can be shared when a user taps to send the bLinkpoint to a friend.

 ### Get list of Events

+In order to see a list of available events (as scope by API key), utilize the following call.

 Swift: